nickvpn/nickvpn/README.md

 part of an [awesome super cool lab](https://research.fit.edu/nets/)

-*The Return of the King, Book 5, Chapter VI, Paragraph*
 > Then without taking counsel or waiting for the approach of the men of the City, he spurred headlong back to the front of the great host, and blew a horn, and cried aloud for the onset.
 Over the field rang his clear voice calling:
 >
 > *‘Death!
 Ride, ride to ruin and the world’s ending!’*
+>
+> <sub>— *The Return of the King*, Book V, Chapter VI

 <!--